Nyangrel Nyima Özer: Overview

 Nyima Özer was considered to be a reincarnation of King Trisong Detsen.
 He was a lay yogi and had two sons: Nam mkha’ ‘od zer and Nam’mkha’ dpal ba (who was also his main disciple and heir).
 Nyang Ral Nyima Özer had several teachers, in particular, he studied with his father - the great master Nyangtona.
 His teachers were Gyanonpa Tondo, Zhikpo Nyima Senge, Mel and Kavachepa Tonpa Khache.
 Guru Chowang (Gu ru chos kyi dbang phyug, 1212-1270) was considered to have been a reincarnation of Nyima Özer.

 He was born in 1124 or 1136 in Lhodrak to Nyangtona Choki Khorlo and his wife, Pema Devatsel.
 According to traditional Tibetan literature, when he was eight years old, he had visions of Sakyamuni Buddha, Avalokitesvara and Padmasambhava.
 Padmasambhava appeared to him, gave him teachings and a list of termas.
 He discovered many volumes of treasure teachings, such as: the Maṇi Kambum, the Tantra of the Gathering of the Sugatas of the Eight Transmitted Precepts, and the doctrinal Cycles of the Great Compassionate One, the Peaceful and Wrathful Aspects of the Guru, and the Cycle of Mahakala and Malevolent Mantra.

 Nyima Özer also wrote a history of Padmasambhava and is considered one of the main creators of the influential Tibetan Padmasambhava cult.
 According to Germano, "it may be that it was the towering figure of Nyang ral nyi ma ’od zer – one of the main architects of the Padmasambhava mythos – who first linked Padmasambhava to the Great Perfection in a high-profile manner."

-Likewise, his discovery of the Mani Kabum had a great influence on the Tibetan worship of Chenrezig (Avalokitesvara).
+Likewise, his discovery of the Maṇi Kambum had a great influence on the Tibetan worship of Chenrezig (Avalokitesvara).